Guide to investment property loans

 Other ways to finance an investment property

-Many investment property buyers use one of the three mainstream mortgage programs listed above.
+Many investment property buyers use one of the three mainstream mortgage loan programs listed above.
 But other options include:

 - Home equity: A home equity loan or home equity line of credit (HELOC) on your current home